 There are no current linkages or program coordination for enrollment with CPUC Energy and Water Programs.
 California LifeLine program had a Boost Mobile pilot with the CARE program that started in 2019 (Decision 19-04-021).
-It ended in 2021 due to the minimal increase in LifeLine participation that resulted from the CARE program's promotion of LifeLine.
-There is a linkage to CDSS' CalFresh Confirm eligibility verification hub, which the LifeLine TPA uses to check for enrollment of Lifeline applicants in CalFresh as a categorically eligible program.
+It ended in 2021 due to the minimal increase in LifeLine participation that resulted from the CARE program1/2s promotion of LifeLine.
+There is a linkage to California Department of Social Services' (CDSS)1 CalFresh Confirm eligibility verification hub, which the LifeLine TPA uses to check for enrollment of Lifeline applicants in CalFresh as a categorically eligible program.
 This linkage is also being explored through the CARE/FERA Post-Enrollment Verification (PEV) Working Group in 2023 to determine if this is a good/feasible solution for verifying income eligibility for CARE/FERA recertification and PEV purposes, and what the process would be to establish this connection.
-The Concurrent Application System (CAS) will also explore a future linkage with CDSS' Statewide Verification Hub, which will be able to offer additional program verifications along with CalFresh, including Medi-Cal, when it becomes available in 2024.
+The Concurrent Application System (CAS) will also explore a future linkage with CDSS1.
+Statewide Verification Hub, which will be able to offer additional program verifications along with CalFresh, including Medi-Cal, when it becomes available in 2024.